Early Years & Early Education

 67. Current movies and cast Reunions included visits from several “Harry Potter” actors came to the theaters for the openings of their films, including the Phelps (Weasley) Twins, and for the last installment of the Potter movies, Tom Felton, who played ‘Draco Malfoy’.
 Paramount had Johnny Knoxville come in for the opening weekend of the last “Jack Ass” movie.
 Jennifer Hudson was there for the opening of “Dreamgirls”.
 David Arquette hosted exclusive screenings of the first film he produced, wrote, directed and starred in with several other cast members.
 Eight actors from the “Twilight” films including Ashley Green & Kellan Lutz have hosted opening weekends of that series; with Peter Facinelli hosting the opening weekend of the last installment of Twilight.
 Zach Gordon who plays the title role of the “Wimpy Kid” in the movie series of the same name spent the opening weekends hosting the film.
 Virginia Madsen was in for the opening weekend of the exclusive Chicagoland run of “The Miracle of Belle Island” (in which she co-starred with Morgan Freeman).
 The week before Christmas, Hollywood hosted Bailee Madison & Josh Rush for the Chicagoland Premier of “Parental Guidance”, which later opened on Christmas Day and in which they co-stared with Billy Crystal & Bette Midler.
 Hollywood has also been the host for cast appearances or cast reunions such as Jesus Christ Superstar, Hannah Montana, Animal House, West Side Story, Rocky Horror, The Poseidon Adventure, High School Musical, Back to the Future, Oliver, Star Wars, Willie Wonka & others.

-68. Roger Ebert had ‘Tweeted” that Hollywood Blvd and Palms was his favorite theaters.
+68. Roger Ebert had ‘Tweeted” that Hollywood Blvd and Hollywood Palms was his favorite theaters.
+Evidently these were both the only theaters he ever reviewed and had ever given the famous two thumbs up too.

 69. The amount of recognition on national, state, and local levels with various marketing, community service and achievement awards that Bulthaup’s businesses have been honored with are too numerous to list here but include two more marketing awards from the National Association of Theater Owners and nine ‘best’ awards for publicity from the Chicago Publicity Club.
 The Palms even won first place for Best Interior Landscape from the landscapers association.